JayasuryaThirumaran/MLOps_Assignment_10_Kubeflow/README.md

 ## Assignment Tasks.

-### Note: Please refer to the lab guide material on Kubeflow, for all the commands needed to complete the following tasks.
+### Note: Please refer to the lab guide material on Kubeflow Pipelines, for all the commands needed to complete the following tasks.

-**1. Understanding the given files**
+**1. Understand the given files**

 You are provided with the following:
-* **Dataset (`data/customer_churn.csv`)**
+* **Model training script (`train_model.py`)**
-* **Pipeline script (`pipeline.py`)**
+* **Kubeflow Pipeline compilation script (`pipeline.py`)**

-**2. Create a codespace**
+**2. Create a Codespace**
-* Create a codespace using the repository with default selection for Branch and Region, for Machine type select 4-core.
+* Create a GitHub Codespace using the repository with default selection for Branch and Region, for Machine type select **4-core**.
+You can also change the Machine type to 4-core even after starting the Codespace.

-**3. Setting up Kubernetes cluster**
+**3. Setting up Kubernetes cluster** [2 Marks]
 * Set up a single-node Minikube on your Codespace.
 * Switch to root and start Minikube.
 * Install kubectl to communicate with the Minikube cluster.

-**4. Installing Kubeflow Pipelines**
+**4. Installing Kubeflow Pipelines** [2 Marks]
 * Install Kubeflow pipelines using the manifest files from the Git repository.
-* Verify pod creation on the cluster and accessibility to the Kubeflow pipeline dashboard by port-forwarding
+* Verify pod creation on the cluster and accessibility to the Kubeflow Pipeline UI dashboard by port-forwarding.

-**5. Creating a Kubeflow Pipeline for an ML Application Python script and running it**
+**5. Creating a Kubeflow Pipeline and running it** [6 Marks]
-* pipeline.py script contains components and pipelines authored using the KFP Python SDK.
+* Complete the file stub `pipeline.py` script that contains components and pipeline to train the customer churn prediction model.
-* Execute the Python file to compile pipelines to an intermediate representation YAML, and submit the pipeline to run.
+* Execute the Python file to compile pipeline to an intermediate representation YAML file.
-* Upload the YAML file to the Kubeflow UI.
-* Execute it by clicking on Create Run.
-A window will appear to add Run details.
-* For the Experiment field, choose the Default experiment and for the Run Type field, choose One-off to execute the pipeline only once.
-* Under the Run parameters, you can change the values if you want.
-Then click on Start.
-* Pipeline execution will start.
-You should be able to see the run execution
+* Create a new pipeline on Kubeflow UI by uploading the YAML file.
+* Execute the new pipeline.

 ## Submission Guidelines
-After completing the assignment by running the pipeline successfully, submit screenshots of your executions and commands. then,
+After completing the assignment by running the Kubeflow pipeline successfully, submit screenshots of your executions and commands in the folder `SubmissionImages` and then,

   - Stage your changes and commit the files:
     ```
     git add .
-    git commit -m "challenge Completed "
+    git commit -m "assignment completed "
     ```
   - Push your changes to the GitHub repository:
     ```